 But such things are part of a drummer’s life, and they cannot hinder you from doing what you love.
 Although they can make you play badly.

 And therefore, you need gloves.
-These are drummers accessories you should not miss on your list.
+These are drummers accessories you should not miss on your list, these are some of the most amazing accessories that you’ll ever see.

 So, how do you decide on the best drumming groves?
 In my experience, this is a very critical question than one must answer.